-The incumbent has the primary responsibility for conducting legal research and providing legal opinions that relate to complex financial transactions involving state and federal finance agencies.
+The incumbent is responsible for conducting legal research and providing legal opinions that relate to complex financial transactions involving state and federal finance agencies.
 The areas of law often will involve multiple states and both state laws related to corporations, and state and federal tax laws.